 LAFAYETTE, Ind.
-(AP) -- The Subaru factory in Lafayette has started building a redesigned Outback SUV that an executive calls a key vehicle for the automaker.
+(AP) -- The Subaru factory in Lafayette has started building a redesigned Outback SUV.

 Factory workers gathered Monday to celebrate the first day of production on the 2015 model, which is among three Subaru vehicles built there.

 Subaru is working on plans for a $400 million expansion and upgrade of the Lafayette factory.
-Subaru officials say the start of production on the Impreza small car at the factory in 2016 will make up for Toyota's decision to stop building cars at the Lafayette plant when the contract between the companies ends that year.
+Company officials say the start of production on the Impreza small car at the factory in 2016 will make up for Toyota's decision to stop building cars at the Lafayette plant.

-Tom Easterday, Subaru of Indiana's executive vice president, told WLFI-TV the 3,600-worker factory is scheduled to make more than 300,000 vehicles by the end of March 2015.
+Subaru of Indiana vice president Tom Easterday tells WLFI-TV the 3,600-worker factory is scheduled to make more than 300,000 vehicles by the end of March 2015.